 Methotrexate can sometimes be given along with other drugs to treat your condition.
-You can usually carry on taking a non-steroidal anti-inflammatory drug (NSAID), such as ibuprofen, or painkillers like paracetamol if needed, unless your doctor advises otherwise.
+You can usually carry on taking painkillers like paracetamol if needed, unless your doctor advises otherwise.

 Check with your doctor before taking any new drugs, and remember to mention you’re on methotrexate if you’re treated by anyone other than your usual doctor or nurse specialist.

-Depending on the dose of methotrexate and what other drugs you’re taking, you may need to avoid live vaccines, such as yellow fever, while taking it.
-Your GP will be able to discuss the risks and benefits of vaccinations with you.
+Depending on the dose of methotrexate and what other drugs you’re taking, you may need to avoid live vaccines.

-The pneumonia vaccine and yearly flu vaccines are not live vaccines and don’t affect methotrexate, so it’s recommended that you have these.
+The pneumonia vaccine and yearly flu vaccines, usually given to adults, are not live vaccines and don’t affect methotrexate, so it’s recommended that you have these.

 If you’re offered a shingles vaccination you should speak to your rheumatology team before having it, as even though this is a live vaccine, you might still be able to have it if you’re on a low dose of methotrexate.